 Those Radiohead seats will be gone by the time you click “Submit.”
 Software with a smart API will allow you to pre-load all of this information (your credit number, your address, your account information, etc.) and just click “Go” once.

-The proxies are needed because if you were do to this with your normal ISP IP, Ticketmaster would immediately block your account.
+The proxies are needed because if you did to this with your normal ISP IP, Ticketmaster would immediately block your account.
 You can open multiple purchase pages from the same IP address, but you can’t open dozens of them.
 So, you need proxies, and you need elite private proxies.

 But you need more than that.
 You need rotating proxies.